rarkhipov/retentioneering-framework/docs/source/getting_started/analysis.rst

 Graph visualization
 ~~~~~~~~~~~~~~~~~~~

-We have to options for plotting graphs: 1.
-With python (this is local)
+We have two options to plot the graphs:
+1. With python (this is local)
 2. With our API
-(``you sends your data to our servers, we don't saving it, just visualize``)
+(``in that case, you'll send your data to our servers, but we don't save it and using only for visualization``)

-Second option plots much better and obvious graphs.
+In the second option, the plot looks much better and obvious.

 .. code:: python